- A LOT of physical damage.

-A possible way to try to deal with this is going for a (4) Elements strategy:
+A possible way to try to deal with this is going for Elements:

 Frontline: Tiny, Morphling

-Backline: Razor (in front of the Assassins), Queen of Pain, Viper, Slark
+Backline: Razor (in front of the Assassins), Queen of Pain, Viper, Phantom Assassin

 Synergies: (3) Assassins, (2) Elements, (1) Demon

-Backline: Razor, Queen of Pain, Morphling, Viper, Slark, Phantom Assassin
+Backline: Bounty, Queen of Pain, Viper, Phantom Assassin

 The logic is that the (4) Elements synergy will buy your Assassins a lot of time to deal damage because it will give them a lot of survivability (and control) against the enemy auto-attacks.
 Moreover, this late-game lineup deals much more magic and pure damage compared to a normal Assassins lineup thanks to the abilities of Enigma, Razor, QoP, Morph, and even Viper.